 Following the exercise by Ionis of the Ionis Option granted pursuant to the Evaluation and Option Agreement, on July 9, 2021, the Company and Ionis entered into a collaboration and license agreement (the "Ionis Collaboration Agreement").
 Pursuant to the Ionis Collaboration Agreement, the Company granted to Ionis a worldwide exclusive license under the Company's relevant technology to research, develop, manufacture and commercialize products incorporating Bicycle peptides directed to the protein coded by the gene TFRC1 (transferrin receptor) ("TfR1 Bicycle" molecules) intended for the delivery of oligonucleotide compounds directed to targets selected by Ionis for diagnostic, therapeutic, prophylactic and preventative uses in humans.
 Ionis will maintain exclusivity to all available targets unless it fails to achieve specified development diligence milestone deadlines.
-If Ionis fails to achieve one or more development diligence milestone deadlines, the Company has the right to limit exclusivity to certain specific collaboration targets, subject to the payment by Ionis of a low-single-digit million dollar amount per target as specified in the Ionis Collaboration Agreement.
-Each party will be responsible for optimization of such TfR1 Bicycle molecules and other research and discovery activities related to TfR1 Bicycle molecules, as specified by a research plan, and thereafter Ionis will be responsible for all future research, development, manufacture and commercialization activities.
-The Company will perform research and discovery activities including a baseline level of effort for a period of three years for no additional consideration.
+If Ionis fails to achieve one or more development diligence milestone deadlines, the Company has the right to limit exclusivity to certain specific collaboration targets, subject to the payment by Ionis of a low single-digit million dollar amount per target as specified in the Ionis Collaboration Agreement.
+Each party was responsible for optimization of such TfR1 Bicycle molecules and other research and discovery activities related to TfR1 Bicycle molecules, as specified by a research plan which was substantially completed in the second quarter of 2024, and thereafter Ionis is responsible for all future research, development, manufacture and commercialization activities.
+The Company performed research and discovery activities for a period of three years for no additional consideration.
 The parties will negotiate a commercially reasonable rate if additional research activities are agreed to be performed.
-For certain research and discovery activities that the Company is responsible for performing, the Company may use the assistance of a contract research organization ("CRO").
+For certain research and discovery activities that the Company was responsible for performing, the Company could use the assistance of a contract research organization ("CRO").
 The Company has retained certain rights, including the right to use TfR1 Bicycle molecules for all non-oligonucleotide therapeutic purposes.